 is unrelated to the class of the same name defined in the XPath API.
 The Saxon XPath API

-works with five object models: DOM, JDOM, XOM, DOM4J, and the native Saxon object
+works with several object models: DOM, JDOM, XOM, DOM4J, Axiom, and the native Saxon object

 The JAXP 1.3 XPath API is designed primarily for use with XPath 1.0.
 Saxon implements it

-with XPath 2.0.
+with XPath 2.0 and XPath 3.1.
 This means that decisions were necessary on how to handle the richer set of

 return types available with 2.0.
 If the return type requested is String, Number, or